Create or participate in a marketing/outreach/incentive program to promote/achieve residential energy/water use reduction and energy efficiency.

 Conduct or support multi-party community conversations, assessments, plans and actions around improving local water quality and quantity.

-Adopt a shoreland ordinance for all river and lake shoreland areas; reduce flooding and costs through The National Flood Insurance Program's Community Rating System.
+Adopt a shoreland ordinance for all river and lake shoreland areas.

 Adopt goals to revegetate shoreland and create a local program or outreach effort to help property owners with revegetation.